3D Question Answering: Collection Details and Additional Analysis on ScanQA Dataset

 In this section, we show the user interface and details for collecting human accuracy that are shown in Table 2 of our main paper.
 The left image in Fig.~\ref{supp-webQonlyandQimg} shows the web-based UI for collecting human answers to input setting of `Question' (to answer the question without frames or scenes).
 The right image shows the UI for the setting of `Question+Image' (to answer the question with image frame).
 For the setting of `Question+Scene', it shares the same UI with our answer collection.
 For fairness, the answers are collected by crowdsourcing on AMT, and the tested people are not the annotators for our ScanQA dataset.

 We show an additional input setting in Fig.~\ref{supp-webQandcap}, where the tested people are given question and 10 referring expressions of different objects in this scene (Question+Caption).
 The captions are from ScanRefer~\cite{chen2020scanrefer}.
-The human accuracy in this setting is shown in Table~\ref{supp-tab:accscap}.
-Notably, the accuracy is significantly lower than the people given scene, indicating that referring expressions are insufficient to solve 3DQA problems and emphasizing the importance of 3D scene comprehension in 3DQA.
+The human accuracy in this setting is shown in Table 2 in our main paper.

-\subsection{Additional Implementation Details}
+\section{Additional Implementation Details}

 The size of the candidate answer vocabulary is $166$ for both training and testing.
 We train on $4$ 2080Ti GPUs with a total batch size of $64$, using the AdamW optimizer~\cite{loshchilov2018decoupled} and an initial learning rate of $1.0e-8$.
 The learning rate is updated according to the cyclical learning rate policy.